StupiddCupid/User-level-Thread-Library/REPORT.md

 As we all know, thread is a single execution sequence in computer science that represents a separately schedulable task.
 The appearance of thread greatly accomplishes our idea that we want to place concurrent computations within the same address space and eliminate duplication of the address space and most of the environment while running a program.
+In this project, we implement a user-level thread library that can perform basic insturctions for running multiple threads within the same process via high-quality C code.

 # Implementation 🌟